Brunei masks up as COVID-19 detected in the community after 15 months - The Scoop

 MOH said five people at a hotel were likely exposed to COVID-19 from a traveller who was quarantining at the same location.

-In two unrelated clusters, another two people tested positive for the coronavirus after complaining of feeling ill.
+In unrelated cases, another two people tested positive for the coronavirus after complaining of feeling ill.

 The source of infection in these two cases has not been identified, prompting authorities to implement control measures for two weeks, including a 30-person limit to social gatherings, postponing all large events, and closing all places of worship.

-All educational institutions must go back to online learning, including after-school tuition, special needs and music classes.
+All educational institutions must go back to online learning, including after-school tuition, special needs centres and music classes.

 The following facilities have also been ordered to close: gyms, fitness centres, indoor and outdoor sports facilities, leisure centers, cinemas, internet cafes, playgrounds, driving schools, museums, libraries, galleries, beauty salons and barber shops.